Anand3074/Anand3074/README.md

-<h2 align="left">Hi 👋!
+<h3 align="left">Hi 👋!
 Hi !
-My name is Anand... a MERN stack developer with a knack for solving problems creatively through code.
-I use MERN to craft innovative web solutions.</h2>
+My name is Anand with a knack for solving problems creatively through code</h3>

 ###